Coloring graphs as complete graph invariants: Any Coloring Graph With Surplus Colors Has a Unique Base Graph

 Moreover, the resulting sets of $\chi'!$ colorings generated by two \emph{distinct} initial colorings, say $\widetilde{\beta}_{G'}$ and $\widetilde{\gamma}_{G'}$ (where $\beta, \gamma\in A$ with $\beta\neq \gamma$), are themselves disjoint.
 Indeed, if $\sigma\circ \widetilde{\beta}_{G'}=\tau\circ \widetilde{\gamma}_{G'}$, then considering the colors on $L$, we again get $\sigma(\alpha_{G'}|_{L})=\tau(\alpha_{G'}|_{L})$.
 The same reasoning from the previous paragraph yields $\sigma=\tau$.
 This implies $\widetilde{\beta}_{G'}=\widetilde{\gamma}_{G'}$, and consequently, $\widetilde{\beta}_{G'}(\phi^{[\alpha]}(v))=\widetilde{\gamma}_{G'}(\phi^{[\alpha]}(v))$ for all $v\in V(G)$.
 By definition, $\psi^{[\alpha]}(\beta_{G}(v)) = \psi^{[\alpha]}(\gamma_{G}(v))$ for all $v\in V(G)$.
 As $\psi^{[\alpha]}$ is injective, $\beta_G(v)=\gamma_G(v)$ for all $v\in V(G)$, leading to $\beta_{G}=\gamma_{G}$.
 This equality between $k$-colorings of $G$ implies $\beta=\gamma$ as vertices in $\mathcal{C}$, yielding a contradiction.

-Therefore, the overall process generates exactly $|A|\cdot \chi'!$ distinct $\chi'$-colorings of $G$, each corresponding to an abstract link vertex in $\mathcal{C}$.
+Therefore, the overall process generates exactly $|A|\cdot \chi'!$ distinct $\chi'$-colorings of $G'$, each corresponding to an abstract link vertex in $\mathcal{C}$.
 Hence, the number of abstract link vertices in $\mathcal{C}\cong \mathcal{C}_{\chi'}(G')$ is at least $|A|\cdot \chi'!$.
 By definition, the number of abstract link vertices in $\mathcal{C}\cong \mathcal{C}_{k}(G)$ is exactly $|A|$.
 Comparing the two counts, we obtain $|A|\geq |A|\cdot \chi'!$.
 This inequality yields a final contradiction, because $|A|\geq 1$ and $\chi'>1$. \end{proof}

-The progression of results in Section~\ref{sec:unique-if-surplus}, which collectively establish Theorem~\ref{thm:main}, can be visualized in the flowchart presented in Figure~\ref{fig:flowchart}.
-Combining Theorem~\ref{thm:reconstruction} and Theorem~\ref{thm:main}, our main theorem Theorem~\ref{thm:main-intro} is now proved.
+The progression of results in Section~\ref{sec:unique-if-surplus}, which collectively establish Theorem~\ref{thm:main}, is visualized in Figure~\ref{fig:flowchart} on the next page.
+Combining Theorem~\ref{thm:reconstruction} and Theorem~\ref{thm:main}, our main theorem, Theorem~\ref{thm:main-intro}, is now proved.
 We conclude that coloring graphs with surplus colors are complete graph invariants.

+\textbf{Acknowledgments.} We thank the referees for their helpful comments and suggestions, which improved the exposition of the paper.